litecoinfinance/electrumxltfn/docs/peer_discovery.rst

 Peer Discovery
 ==============

-This was implemented in ElectrumX as of version 0.11.0.
-Support for IRC peer discovery was removed in ElectrumX version 1.2.1.
+This was implemented in ElectrumXLTFN as of version 0.11.0.
+Support for IRC peer discovery was removed in ElectrumXLTFN version 1.2.1.

 The :dfn:`peer database` is an in-memory store of peers with at least the following information about a peer, required for a response to the